USFWS/secas/resources.md

   <li><a href="https://georgiabiodiversity.org/natels/sersgcn">Access a spreadsheet of the full RSGCN list</a></li>
   <li><a href="https://www.nwf.org/Our-Work/Wildlife-Conservation/southeast-regional-priority-species">Access downloadable RSGCN lists by taxonomic group (pdf)</a></li></ul>

-## State Wildlife Action Plan (SWAP) Alignment Survey
+## State Wildlife Action Plan Alignment Survey

-In 2021, SECAS assisted with a survey of SWAP Coordinators to help improve regional SWAP alignment.
+In 2021, SECAS assisted with a survey of State Wildlife Action Plan (SWAP) Coordinators to help improve regional SWAP alignment.

 <ul><li><a href="../pdf/SWAP_alignment_survey_results_2021.pdf">Read a brief report summarizing the survey results and next steps</a></li>
   <li><a href="../pdf/2021SWAPCoordinatorSurvey_Results_20210902.pdf">See a full export of the survey results</a></li></ul>